remiscarlet/mmd-foo/projects/Remilia_Addiction/README.md

 - Yo, I could make a small stage in minecraft and export that as a second stage model to use in the bridge or smth.
 	- Consider using ampitheater in the back too tho
 - Utilize shadow fx more
-- use ground fog in sequeneces of scenes with color distortion.
+- use ground fog in sequences of scenes with color distortion.
 Snappy camera movements, esp when catching the ground fog.
 Bonus if can find choreo of Remilia pointing down.

 ## History
+- 2020/11/19 - More cleanup/refining.
+Redo bridge#2.
+Lots more interpolations.
 - 2020/11/16 - Clean up a bunch of weird bone positions.
 Out-of-focus cleanup.
 Change up that intro clock thing.
 Interpolation refining.
 Add 1:40-1:49
 - 2020/11/14 - 1:12-1:23 modify to be variation/embelleshment of A section.
 1:23-1:40 first pass.
 - 2020/11/13 - aaaaaaaaaaaaa.
 Fuck the bridge.
 First pass at chorus.
 Bit of A' section.
 0:43-1:23 Adjust lighting/PostMovie.